aelbouhi0131-lang/CANCoreShield/README.md

 # Future Improvements

-Potential future enhancements include:
+Possible future versions may include:

 - CAN FD Support
-- USB-C Power Input
+- ESD Protection
 - Reverse Polarity Protection
-- Automotive Diagnostic Connector
+- Power Monitoring
+- Additional Status LEDs
 - Isolated CAN Interface

-- On-board Power Monitoring
+---

+# Acknowledgments

+This project was inspired by several open-hardware CAN shield designs, particularly the **Seeed Studio CAN-BUS Shield**, while introducing multiple hardware and PCB improvements tailored for educational and embedded system applications.

 ---